leahjlou/backed-by-stacks/README.md

 #### Development notes

-- If you restart your Stacks DevNet, you should also delete all rows from the database to avoid unexpected app behavior.
+- If you restart your Stacks Devnet, you should also delete all rows from the database to avoid unexpected app behavior.
 - To test the app, you'll need tokens in your wallet.
 You can request tokens from the [faucet](https://explorer.hiro.so/sandbox/faucet) for Testnet and Devnet.

 ## Smart Contract